Skip to Content

 Can I make softer buns?

-Can I make these without sesame seeds?
+Can I skip the sesame seeds?

 Are these good for pulled pork sandwiches?